 Before his Instagram message, he quoted Billy Beane, the old Oakland A’s general manager responsible for sparking the use of analytics to sign the most cost-effective baseball players for his team.

-Only time will tell whether this is a publicity stunt like Rowengartner or the purest Moneyball move of the century.
+Was it a publicity stunt like Rowengartner or the purest Moneyball move of the century?
+It was something in-between.